-Siraj Raval is a straight up wizard.
-He’s my main inspiration for learning about AI and eventually creating my own AI Masters Degree.
-Watching his videos also led to me starting to document my learning journey on YouTube.
+Siraj Raval is a wizard.
+His YouTube channel was my main inspiration for learning about AI and eventually creating my own AI Masters Degree.
+Watching his videos led to me documenting my learning journey on YouTube.
 If you’re looking to learn more about AI, I’d highly recommend his channel.

 How do I stay on top of everything?

 I’m tracking all of this using a public Trello board.
 I find keeping things visual and as simple as they can be is how I work best.
 Feel free to follow along with my progress.

 During my studies at university, I often found myself asking lecturers and professors,